 The Health Center is located on the side of the Crowley Complex, next door to the Fill My Cup Coffee House, and is supervised by a Registered Nurse.
-Students, whether full-time or part-time, may come to the Center for medical care.
+Students, whether full-time or part-time, may come to the Center for acute nursing care.

-Current immunizations, medical history form and copy of health insurance are required for DBU resident living and may be updated in Health Services.
+Current immunizations, medical history form and copy of health insurance are required for all DBU students living on campus and may be updated in Health Services.
 Immunizations for Tetanus-Diptheria, MMR, TB skin test, Meningitis vaccine, Flu vaccine, and Hepatitis series are available.
 Blood pressure monitoring, blood sugar testing, asthma nebulizer, oxygen, first aid care and supplies, health education resources and several Health Seminars are provided throughout the year.